-Governor Inslee’s Poverty Reduction Work Group (PRWG) recently released a 10-Year Plan to Reduce Poverty and Inequality in Washington state.
+Governor Inslee’s Poverty Reduction Work Group (PRWG) recently released a 10-Year Plan to Dismantle Poverty in Washington.
 The experiences shared from PRWG members of color combined with data showing racial disproportionality in multiple domains of well-being undeniably link the experience of poverty to our nation’s history of racism and the creation and perpetual growth of the criminal justice and corrections system.
 The first two strategies in the plan aim to undo the harmful effects of structural racism and historical trauma in state policies, programs, and practice and ensure Black, Indigenous, and People of Color have an equal say in decisions that have the greatest impact on their lives.
 The remainder of the plan focuses on the changes needed to give all Washingtonians the opportunity to reach their full potential in life, including shifting resources away from the systems that have undermined communities of color for far too long.

 We cannot wait 10 years.
 There is no shortage of solutions – Indigenous, Black, and Brown people have been telling us what needs to happen for centuries.
 It is time to follow their lead and act – implementation of the 10-year plan must begin now.